own-boldsbrain/medusa-b2b/README.md

 And enter the necessary environment variables in the file.

-5\.
-Start Medusa Server:
+5. Start Oceano Solar Shopping Server:

 ```bash
 cd b2b-server
 npm start
 ```

-You can then start the Medusa admin while the server is running with the following command:
+You can then start the Oceano Solar Shopping admin while the server is running with the following command:

 ```bash
 cd b2b-admin
 npm start
 ```

-And you can then start the Medusa storefront while the server is running with the following command:
+And you can then start the Oceano Solar Shopping storefront while the server is running with the following command:

 ```bash
 cd b2b-storefront